RoryMurchison/rock-paper-scissors-lizard-spock/README.md

         - The main branch was then selected and refreshed to provide a link.

 The live link to the website can be found at -

+## Credits

+### Content

+    - The icons used throughout the project were taken from [Font Awesome](https://fontawesome.com/icons)
+    - The fonts used throughout the project were taken from [Google Fonts](https://fonts.google.com/)